Best Endocrinologist in Dubai

 If you're 45 or older, have a family history of diabetes, or are overweight, you're more likely to acquire type 2 diabetes.
 Physical inactivity, race, and certain health issues like high blood pressure can all increase your risk of acquiring type 2 diabetes.
 If you have prediabetes or gestational diabetes while pregnant, you're more likely to acquire type 2 diabetes.

 - Gestational diabetes: During pregnancy, some women acquire gestational diabetes.
 This type of diabetes usually goes away once the baby is born.
 If you've experienced gestational diabetes, though, you're more likely to develop type 2 diabetes later in life.
-It's possible that diabetes diagnosed during pregnancy is actually type 2.
+Diabetes diagnosed during pregnancy may be type 2.

 These are the most frequent kinds of diabetes.